 Sibongile holds a Master of Science degree and has over 12 years of experience in the non-profit sector, including managing After School programmes, leading organisational operations and heading a youth development organisation.
-Her responsibilities at The Learning Trust span communications, advocacy and fundraising.
+Her responsibilities include overseeing strategy, advocacy and fundraising.

 Zoe Mann holds a Bachelor of Honours Degree in International Development and Politics from the University of Leeds, UK.
 She has worked in the non-profit sector for the past 10 years in four different countries, focusing predominantly on community development and education.
-In her role, Zoe supports our Gauteng grantees.
+In her role, Zoe manages our national grants work.

 Charlene holds a bachelor’s degree in Social Sciences and has extensive experience managing projects within the non-profit sector.
 Much of her expertise has been dedicated to education programs, and she currently oversees TLT’s special projects.
 She focuses on education reform, including delving into models to enhance learning outcomes.